midij/family-calendar/README.md

 ## Summary of Task 1 Implementation

-✅ **Project Structure Created**: Complete directory structure with proper Python packages ✅ **Docker Setup**: Dockerfile and docker-compose.yml with PostgreSQL and Redis ✅ **Python Environment**: requirements.txt with all necessary dependencies ✅ **Database Models**: SQLAlchemy models for Kid and Event with proper relationships ✅ **API Structure**: FastAPI application with basic endpoints for kids and events
+✅ **Project Structure Created**: Complete directory structure with proper Python packages ✅ **Docker Setup**: Dockerfile and docker-compose.yml with SQLite database ✅ **Python Environment**: requirements.txt with all necessary dependencies ✅ **Database Models**: SQLAlchemy models for Kid and Event with proper relationships ✅ **API Structure**: FastAPI application with basic endpoints for kids and events